 When you see a shoulder not in the “right” position in a chaturanga, it’s not because of the shoulder.
 It’s because the scapulae are not, or cannot be held in the appropriate place.
 Why not?
 Because the muscles that create the stability of the scapulae are either not strong enough or not patterned correctly to make that possible.

 This can potentially lead to strain of various muscles at the actual shoulder joint such as:

 Chaturanga and the rules of alignment

 There are other issues at play here when it comes to shoulder joints in chaturanga.
 That includes where the shoulders line up with the hands.
 The further forward the shoulders are from the hands, the more strain ends up in the shoulders.
-This happens because bulk of the upper body weight is too far out in front to be supported by the hands under it.
-Imagine holding a twenty pound weight directly over your shoulder.
+This happens because the bulk of the upper body weight is too far out in front to be supported by the hands under it.
+Imagine holding a twenty-pound weight directly over your shoulder.
 That shouldn’t be a problem.
 Now move it forward just a few inches and gravity starts to work on your shoulder in a very different way.